 Cybersecurity has become a top priority for regulators around the world.
 Many jurisdictions in which the Investment Manager operates have laws and regulations relating to data privacy, cybersecurity and protection of personal information, including, as examples, the General Data Protection Regulation in the EU that went into effect in May 2018 and the California Consumer Privacy Act that went into effect in January 2020.
 Some jurisdictions have also enacted laws requiring companies to notify individuals and government agencies of data security breaches involving certain types of personal data.
-Breaches in security, whether malicious in nature or through indvertent transmittal or other loss of data, could potentially jeopardize the Investment Manager, its employees' or the Master Fund's investors' or counterparties' confidential, proprietary and other information processed and stored in, and transmitted through, the Investment Manager's computer systems and networks, or otherwise cause interruptions or malfunctions in its, its employees', the Master Fund's investors' and the Investment Manager's business, liability to the Master Fund's investors and other counterparties, regulatory intervention or reputational damage.
+Breaches in security, whether malicious in nature or through inadvertent transmittal or other loss of data, could potentially jeopardize the Investment Manager, its employees' or the Master Fund's investors' or counterparties' confidential, proprietary and other information processed and stored in, and transmitted through, the Investment Manager's computer systems and networks, or otherwise cause interruptions or malfunctions in its, its employees', the Master Fund's investors', the Master Fund's counterparties' or third parties' business and operations, which could result in significant financial losses, increased costs, disruption of the Investment Manager's business, liability to the Master Fund's investors and other counterparties, regulatory intervention or reputational damage.
 Furthermore, if the Investment Manager fails to comply with the relevant laws and regulations or fail to provide the appropriate regulatory or other notifications of breach in a timely matter, it could result in regulatory investigations and penalties, which could lead to negative publicity and reputational harm, and may cause the Master Fund's investors and clients to lose confidence in the effectiveness of its security measures.